 Narcissistic husbands, especially male narcissists, can be dangerous people to have a relationship with.
+They can cause long-lasting, severe physical and emotional trauma to the victim-wife.

 These are the 10 telltale signs of a narcissistic husband:

-1. They Can Get Violent To Manipulate You
+1. They Can Get Violent To Manipulate You.

-Over time, this foreboding sense of potential violence can create a toxic environment where the wife feels constantly on edge, second-guessing herself, and struggling to assert her own needs and feelings.
+• The victim-wife feels constantly on edge, second-guessing herself, and struggling to assert her own needs and feelings.

-2. They Always Show A Sense of Entitlement
+2. They Always Show A Sense of Entitlement.

-They expect unquestioning compliance with their demands and expectations and may become upset if they are not.
+They expect unquestioning compliance with their demands and expectations, and may become upset if they are not.

 They may also struggle with boundaries, feeling entitled to do whatever they want without considering their partner’s feelings.